oleggrishechkin/react-tagged-state/README.md

 };
 ```

-Component will be re-rendered on selected/mapped value change.
+Component will be re-rendered on selected value change.

-> 💡 Your selector/map function may be called frequently so keep it as simple as possible.
-You can move heavy computations to `useMemo`.
->
-> Rules:<br>
-> - selector function will be called on any signal change/on each render.<br>
-> - map function will be called on provided signal change/on each render.

-### subscribe
+### Subscription

-Subscribe to a signal by calling `subscribe` with signal and callback:
+Signals and events have `on` method.
+You can use this method to subscribe to signals and events outside your components or in `useEffect`.

 ```typescript jsx
 import {